apache/www-site/content/foundation/marks/events.md

 ### Policy Version  {#version}

 This is version 1.6 of this Apache policy document, published in December 2023.
-The text was updated to improve readability in August 2021.

 Material changes will be marked with a new version number.